 Content goes well with experience as well.
 Check out Infomancy’s take on Library 2.0 & experience: Rich LIBRARY PATRON Experience: Like Web 2.0, L2 has to remain focused on meeting patron needs.
 The old joke is the network was running fine until a user logged in.
 An L2 “experience” that meets our needs will put libraries out of business faster than any of the perceived current shortcomings.
 Also note that, like many of the emerging definitions of Library 2.0 I am glad to see, a “rich” experience should involve online and physical interactions.

-The exciting part of this concept is the stuff between each of these dimensions.
+David King writes about experience: The exciting part of this concept is the stuff between each of these dimensions.
 This is where the four realms of experience come into play – that of entertainment, education, escapism, and estheticism.

 David will be taking the Experience Library idea to Computers in libraries 2006. be sure to catch his talk!